iArcanic/pacific-tours-ccse-cw1-report/report.md

 }
 ```

 This function has to modified slightly, since discounts need to be calculated.
-Here, the previous `findDiscount()` function is called and that amount is applied to the `packageCost` using simple percentage cost calculations.
-It then changes the `.innerHTML` attribute of the discount paragraph tag in the form.
+Here, the previous `findDiscount()` function is called and that amount is applied to the `packageCost`, using simple percentage calculations.
+It then changes the `.innerHTML` attribute of the discount paragraph tag.

 ```Javascript
 function calculateTotalPackageCost() {